 Many people think the lyrics of Ring A Round the Rosie allude to the plagues that struck Europe in the middle ages.
-But the earliest version seen in print is from 1881, in Kate Greenaway's Mother Goose.
+But the earliest version seen in print in its current form comes from 1881, in Kate Greenaway's Mother Goose.
 According to The Oxford Dictionary of Nursery Rhymes (1951), edited by Iona and Peter Opie, and The Annotated Mother Goose, edited by William and Ceil Baring-Gould (1962), such a late date for the first published appearance of the song makes it highly unlikely that it could actually have originated all the way back in medieval times.
 Here's the Kate Greenway version...

 A pocket full of posies;

 We're all tumbled down.

 This version below is from Percy B. Green's book, A History of Nursery Rhymes (printed in London in 1899):

 A pocket full of posies.

 Green noted, "Ring A-Ring O' Roses, is known in Italy and Germany.
 In the northern counties of England the children use the words, 'Hushu!
 Hushu!' in the third line."